maduhu/Setup-CDH-5.6.0-With-Cloudera-Manager-5.6.0-on-CentOS/README.md

 // put this is below the [mysqld]

 [mysqld]
-# binding address
+//binding address
 bind-address=[IP_ADDRESS_OF_MYSQL_SERVER]

 datadir=/var/lib/mysql
 socket=/var/lib/mysql/mysql.sock
 user=mysql

-# With the READ-COMMITTED isolation level, the phenomenon of dirty read is avoided,
-# because any uncommitted changes is not visible to any other transaction, until the
-# change is committed.
+With the READ-COMMITTED isolation level, the phenomenon of dirty read is avoided, because any uncommitted changes is not visible to any other transaction, until the change is committed. transaction-isolation=READ-COMMITTED
-transaction-isolation=READ-COMMITTED

-# Disabling symbolic-links is recommended to prevent assorted security risks;
+//Disabling symbolic-links is recommended to prevent assorted security risks;
-# to do so, uncomment this line:
+to do so, uncomment this line: symbolic-links=0
-# symbolic-links=0

 key_buffer              = 16M
 key_buffer_size         = 32M